mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-22.8.0-Release-Notes.md

-# MariaDB MaxScale 7.0 Release Notes
+# MariaDB MaxScale 22.8 Release Notes

+The versioning scheme for MaxScale releases has changed; the format of the version will be `YY.MM.PATCH` where `YY` is the last two digits of the year and `MM` is the month when the release was made.
+The `PATCH` is a number that is incremented whenever a maintenance release is made.

+According to the old scheme, this MaxScale release would have been called 7 and the version number would have been 7.0.0.

-Release 7.0 is a Beta release.
+Release 22.8.0 is a Beta release.

-This document describes the changes in release 7, when compared to release 6.
+This document describes the changes in release 22.8, when compared to release 6.

 For any problems you encounter, please consider submitting a bug